Twenty best places to visit in North India

 Pushkar – Small, Sacred and Young

 Legend says that Lord Brahma, a Hindu deity, dropped a lotus flower in a place north of Ajmer, and there a lake sprung out.
 Pushkar and it’s sacred Pushkar Lake are an incredibly important pilgrimage site, and also attrack many young backpackers.
 The lake is flanked by hundreds of temples and ghats, one of them being the only Brahma temple in India.
-This goes along with rooftop cafes, bakeries and a very colourful market filled with handicrafts, hipster clothing and food.
+Further, there are rooftop cafes, bakeries and a very colourful market filled with handicrafts, hipster clothing and food.
 Sunset by the lake is a great experience.
-If you come to the Pushkar Camel Fair in November, you’ll see throngs of pilgrims, folk musicians and artists, camel traders and tourists for its charming desert vibes during the festivities.
+If you come to the Pushkar Camel Fair in November, you’ll see throngs of pilgrims, folk musicians and artists, camel traders; a charming desert vibes during the festivities.
 Climb to the Savitri and Gayitri Temple to get views of Pushkar from above and beautiful sunrises and sunsets.
 Remember to book in advance for the fair.

 Varanasi – The Cradle of Hinduism